Seeking answers about your furry friend? There’s a good chance we’ve seen that question before. If not, you can ask our experts.

 Why does my cat love to cuddle when I’m on the toilet?
 When I go to the bathroom or even if I just sit on the toilet my cat will instantly jump up on my lap, nuzzle into me, curl up and fall asleep purring – anytime of day, even when he’s in an energetic mood.
 He almost never cuddles otherwise.
 What’s his deal?"

-I’m not sure whether to say that that’s sweet, or that it is awkward.
+I’m not sure whether to say that’s sweet, or that’s awkward.
 But you aren’t alone in experiencing this feline behaviour!
 Cats like short periods of close interaction with us.
 They like to have our undivided attention.
 And, when we are on the toilet, we are pretty much not doing anything else so they can be sure of having us all to themselves.
 Enjoy his wanting your attention! 🙂

 Our one-year-old cat has a tendency to meow and become very agitated suddenly, at least once a day.
 We thought it was just before going to the litter box, but this is not always the case.
 Is it possible that his urges to go to the toilet are confusing him?"